Congratulations 2026-2027 Board of Governors!

 SECTION 1:

-Changes in dues take effect with a simple majority vote of current voting members present at the General Membership meeting in which the vote is taking place, according to Article VII of the MSC Constitution.
+Changes in dues take effect with a simple majority vote of the Board of Governors.

 ARTICLE VII.
 MEETINGS AND QUORUMS

-A. General Membership meetings are held as provided by the By-Laws, but in no event shall there be less than one meeting in any three-month period (excluding the summer period of June-August).
+B. General Membership meetings are held as described in the MSC By-Laws, but in no event shall there be less than one meeting in any three-month period (excluding the summer period of June-July).

-B. The President may call special meetings of the General Membership at any time with the approval of the Board of Governors, or upon written request of thirty percent (30%) of the active membership.
+C. The President may call additional meetings of the General Membership at any time with the approval of the Board of Governors, or upon written request of thirty percent (30%) of the active membership.
+General Membership must be provided notice of these meetings in accordance with the MSC By-Laws in order for a binding vote to take place.

-The number of regular and associate members present and voting at a general membership meeting shall be considered a quorum.
+The number of active and associate members present and voting at a General Membership meeting shall be considered a quorum.
 A simple majority (51%) is required for the passage of any item except for constitutional amendment or by-laws amendment, which requires a two-thirds (2/3) affirmative vote of the present and voting members.

 A. At a MSC Board of Governors meeting a quorum is needed in order to hold a vote on any item.
-This is defined as fifty (50%) percent of the voting board members, fifty-one percent (51%) of these members present is sufficient to pass a motion.
+This is defined as fifty (50%) percent of the voting board members.
 A simple majority (51%) is required for the passage of any item, except for the Constitution and By-Laws which require a two-thirds (2/3) affirmative vote to pass.

-B. In special circumstances, the board of Governors may vote via proxy, phone and/or mail, at the discretion of the Executive Board.
+B. In special circumstances, the Board of Governors may vote via proxy, phone, social media, and/or mail, at the discretion of the Executive Board.

 SECTION 1: